-The River Band is a marriage of a few of our favorite things: graphic stone, bold metal, and a sexy weight.
-Our first offering comes to you in the form of a heavy 6mm Comfort Fit band with a 6mm vertical stripe of Bloodstone inlay.
+The River Band is a marriage of a few of our favorite things: graphic stone, bold metal, and a very sexy weight.
+It comes to you in the form of a heavy Comfort Fit band with a vertical stripe of Bloodstone inlay.

 Bloodstone, also known as Heliotrope, is a type of hard jasper durable enough for everyday wear and longevity.
 Its deep teal green makes it a neutral color.
 A wise choice for the long term.
 And its subtle flecks of red hematite add a twist of distinction and mystery.
 We love it not only for its strength, but also it's lore.
 The Ancient Greeks associated it with the vitality of life and claimed it held the power of the sun, hence its name, Heliotrope.
 Others say it assists in grounding you to the physical world, the here and now.
 What better way to mark a milestone, a union, or a momentous gift to yourself?

 Our Comfort Fit bands are hand carved from wax.
 You'll find them to be more substantial than commercial comfort fits, particularly this one.
 We've exaggerated the curve both on the inside and outside for a ring that feels like a hug, and easily slides over those pesky knuckles.

 A guide to our golds: